Want to use SQL in Python effortlessly? This step-by-step guide will show you how to:

 To connect Python with an SQL database, read and follow these steps carefully.
 They will guide you with what to do and help with any error you might face in between.

-If the above command doesn’t list any results, run the below command to install the MySQL Python package as it works best with MySQL.
+If the above command doesn’t show any results, run the following to install the MySQL connector:

 pip uninstall mysql-connector